efreethy/technical-docs/user-registration.md

 *  An enterprise user’s initial invitation will register them into an organization specific pool.
 This can be considered the users’ primary pool.
 * On subsequent invitations, the user is prompted to provide their original set of credentials.
 These credentials will be used against the primary pool, and on success our system will silently register them into the secondary pool using the same credentials.
 * Federated users don’t configure a username / password, and will still enter their organization specific pool in an unregistered state.
 They will remain this way until an organization marks them as managed.
-When this happens, they will be prompted to register a username / password with the Rival platform.
+When this happens, they will be prompted to register a username / password with the [company] platform.

 ### Implications on Log In